TreMitchell/rc1024-code-solutions/html-intro/html-intro-quiz-notes.md

 - Give five examples of HTML element types.
   <h1>, <p>, <img>, <body>, <head>
 - What is the purpose of HTML attributes?
-  To contain any additional information or functionality for elements, usually in name/value pairs.
+  To contain any additional information or functionality for elements, usually in name/value pairs
 - Give an example of an HTML entity (escape character).
   (&copy;)